-Understanding the benefits of SEO, or search engine optimization, is a valuable and necessary task when trying to make a decision of whether or not it’s the right fit for you and your business.
-While it is a constantly changing industry, full of jargon and time consuming tasks, the advantages that SEO brings to the table can do a great deal for you.
+Understanding the benefits of SEO, or search engine optimization, is a valuable and necessary task when trying to decide whether or not it’s the right fit for you and your business.
+While it is a constantly changing industry, full of jargon and time-consuming tasks, the advantages that SEO brings to the table can do a great deal for you.
 Here are 5 benefits of SEO that we’ve seen from our clients so far.

 The first step to any well thought out SEO campaign is a thorough question and answer session to give the agency, and you, a clear understanding of your hopes, expectations, and goals.
 This conversation is the perfect time to discuss and explain to the agency your “dream prospect”.

 In our own experiences, we find that this time also allows you to get a better understanding of what the ideal prospect looks like.
 We then take this information and begin researching the search habits of prospects like the ones you’ve described and develop an SEO strategy that will attract those types of visitors to your website.

 Website optimization comes with some tangible results, like new business or referrals, however, one of the most important benefits comes in an improved knowledge and understanding of the industry you’re in and the competition surrounding you.
 An SEO agency can be a great partner and act as a third party when it comes to your trade and the people you’re fighting with for business.